Monterey Bay DUI and Criminal Defense Firm

 • Will the lawyer represent me for the entire case?

 Most lawyers only represent their clients through the conclusion of the criminal and DMV proceedings.
 After conviction, a DUI case can have many confusing and time consuming aspects, ranging from enrolling in an alcohol program, enrolling in a work alternative program, home confinement, ignition interlock, as well as driver's license and insurance issues.
-You should hire a lawyer who will handle the entire case from beginning to end-including coordination of enrollment and completion of the DUI classes, work alternative program, home confinement program, and ignition interlock-and advise and counsel you with regard to the DMV.
-You deserve a lawyer who is an expert on the DMV to make sure your driver's license is returned to you, if even on a restricted basis, in the shortest time possible.
+You should hire a lawyer who will handle the entire case from beginning to end-including coordination of enrollment and completion of the DUI classes, work alternative program, home confinement program, and ignition interlock-and one who can advise and counsel you with regard to the DMV.
+You deserve a lawyer who understands the DMV process and how to make sure your driver's license is returned to you, if even on a restricted basis, in the shortest time possible.

 • Will the lawyer sue the DMV if necessary to save your driver's license?